 It’s not hard to cook simple, healthy food, and so I’ve included preparation instructions.
 It can take several weeks to adjust to new flavors and so patience is required.

 I ate what I usually do for breakfast.
 Whole Foods organic bulk rolled oats, with organic flax seeds, and an organic fruit.
+I reuse the 32 oz plastic bulk containers when I want to take a meal along with me.
 Boil three quarters of a cup of water.
 Spoon two heaping teaspoons of organic flax seeds into a one pint corning ware bowl.
 Pour the boiling water over the flax seeds, stir for ten seconds to soften, add two thirds of a cup of oatmeal, and stir.
 Cover.
 Ready in five minutes, a thick, chewy, consistency that I like, and one bowl to wash.
 Quick oats, prepared in the same way, are softer, if that is your preference.
 One adult multi-vitamin.

 Rice, vegetables, and beans for lunch.
 Oatmeal, whole grains, and vegetables, contain more protein than most people realize, as does combining rice, and beans.